davidmatthew-ie/svjs/readme.md

 Add (or append) one element to another.

 * Paramaters:
- - node - A HTML or SVG parent node.
+  node (required) - A HTML or SVG parent node.
 * Returns: itself.